nobuyuki83/Physics-based_Animation_2023S/task01/README.md

 ## After Doing the Assignment

-After modify the code, push the code and submit a pull request.
+After modifying the code, push the code and submit a pull request.